 Rank 2: Cohesion

-A Follower may spend Discipline to resist an Obey call if their Leader resists it when present.
-A Leader gains one Discipline to resist Obey calls when at least one follower is present with them.
+A Follower may spend Nerve to resist an Obey call if their Leader resists it when present.
+A Leader gains one Nerve to resist Obey calls when at least one follower is present with them.
 This refreshes upon Rest.

 Rank 3: Strategy